gaultier/microkt/README.md

 make

 # Run the tests
-make test
+make check

 # Compile a source file (requires `as` and `ld` in the PATH)
-./mktc test/hello_world.kts
+./mktc tests/hello_world.kts

 # And then run the executable
-./test/hello_world.exe
+./tests/hello_world.exe
 Hello, world!

 # Also works in Docker